monojit18/ValidateOCRApp/Readme.md

 This folder contains files for setting up the entire infrastructure for this use case using *PowerShell* and *ARM templates*.
 Later on we would connect this with Azure DevOps (ADO) and bring in maximum automation.

-As before lst us see the folder structure and then subsequent details:
+As before let us see the folder structure and then subsequent details:

 ### Templates